Coevolutionary Dynamics of Actions and Opinions in Social Networks: Coevolutionary Model

 We propose an example to clarify the concepts of action and opinion, although the model has a broad range of applications.
 In the context of spelling conventions in the English language, $x_i(t)=+1$ and $x_i(t)=-1$ may represent individual $i$ using the spelling ``center'' and ``centre'', respectively~\cite{Amato2018}.
 Then, $y_i(t)$ represents individual $i$'s attitude, with a positive and negative $y_i(t)$ representing individual $i$ preferring ``center'' and ``centre'', respectively; the magnitude of $y_i(t)$ indicates the strength of preference.
-If $y_i(t) = 0$, then individual $i$ is neutral to both options.
+This example clearly illustrates a scenario in which the action taken by an individual may strongly differ from their preference, due to social influence and pressure to conform expected norms.